-Working in English, French, German, and Spanish, with a focus especially on Europe and the Americas from the Age of Revolution to the 20th and 21st centuries, aesthetics and politics, history and literary history, philosophy and critical theory, and genre and media studies, he is the author most recently of Framing Roberto Bolaño.
-Poetry, Fiction, Literary History, Politics (Cambridge University Press, Fall 2019), and editor of Roberto Bolaño in Context (Cambridge University Press, under contract).
-Other recent publications, from a book-length project nearing completion, include articles and chapter contributions on "Genre”; "Philosophy, Poetry, Parataxis”; and "Urgent Matter.”
+Working in English, French, German, and Spanish, with a focus on Europe and the Americas, modern and contemporary poetry, aesthetics and politics, history and literary history, philosophy and critical theory, poetics, economies, and ecologies, genres, platforms, and media, he is the author most recently of Framing Roberto Bolaño.
+Poetry, Fiction, Literary History, Politics (Cambridge University Press, hardback and digital 2019, paperback 2021) and editor of Roberto Bolaño in Context (Cambridge University Press, forthcoming August 2022), a collection of thirty essays framed by his opening chapter, “Mapping Bolaño’s Worlds.”
+A companion essay for the , “Transnational, Intermedial Pressures in Roberto Bolaño’s Prose Poem Novels,” is forthcoming in spring/summer 2022 from Oxford University Press.
+Extending concerns previously developed in such articles and chapter contributions as "Genre,” "Philosophy, Poetry, Parataxis,” and "Urgent Matter,” his current research focuses on a book-in-progress nearing completion, and Media.
 Author of A Poverty of Objects: The Prose Poem and the Politics of Genre; and co-author and editor of Writing and Revising the Disciplines; Local Knowledges, Local Practices: Writing in the Disciplines at Cornell; Poetry Community, Movement; and Poetics of Avant-Garde Poetries, he has published widely on modern and contemporary poetry and poetics, innovative poetries of the past two centuries, avant-garde movements and their contemporary legacies, writing and disciplinary practices, and interdisciplinary approaches in literary and cultural studies.
 In addition to Demosthenes’ Legacy, a book of prose poems and short fiction, he has published poetry and cross-genre writing in numerous journals, including The American Poetry Review, Epoch, Harvard Review, /nor New Ohio Review, Verse, Volt, and Xcp: Cross-Cultural Poetics.

 A Cornell Merrill Presidential Scholar Outstanding Educator, he has served as a member of the Dean's Advisory Committee on Appointments, and currently of the Agenda committee, in the College of Arts & Sciences; as a member of the steering committee for the Institute for German Cultural Studies and the University Appeals Committee; and as Chair of the University’s Humanities Graduate Fellowship Board.
 During his time as Director of Cornell’s John S. Knight Institute for Writing in the Disciplines, the Knight Institute’s work led Time and The Princeton Review to name Cornell their "Research University of the Year.”
 A former DAAD and ACLS Fellow, he served several years as a member of the IIEE's national Fulbright selection committee.